 3 tips on MBA admissions interviews and essays

-So you’ve done all the research, decided on the MBA program that’s right for you, and have your heart set on the perfect business school.
+So you’ve done all the research, decided on the right MBA program, and have your heart set on the perfect business school.
 Now comes the hard part: getting accepted into the program.
-Every school has its own MBA admissions process and culture and will look for different things from its candidates.
-But there are some universal tips and tricks that can help you get your foot in the door.
-Here, Hult’s Vice President of Enrollment and Strategy, Fernando Mora, gives tips on how to ace your MBA admissions essays and interviews.
+Every school has its MBA admissions process and culture and will look for different things from its candidates.
+But some universal tips and tricks can help you get your foot in the door.
+Here, Hult’s Vice President of Enrollment and Strategy, Fernando Mora, advises on how to ace your MBA admissions essays and interviews.

 Fernando started at Hult in 2006 at our Boston campus as an enrollment advisor for Latin American candidates.
 He then worked as a director on the team for North American candidates before moving to London in 2008 to lead the European team.
 He has more than ten years of experience interviewing 1000s of MBA candidates from all over the world.
 We asked Fernando what advice he had for candidates wanting to face their MBA admissions interviews and essays.
 Here are Fernando’s top ten tips: